Description

 The Collection

 Dottie is one of six extraordinary women in The Southern Belle Gothic Oud Collection by Sugar Mama’s Artisan Fragrances.
 Six women.
-Six stories of strategic, emotional, cultural, magnetic, spiritual, and adaptive power.
+Six stories of strategic, emotional, generative, magnetic, spiritual, and adaptive power.
 One signature: oud, the ancient resin the Aquilaria tree produces only under pressure and wound.
 The world’s most precious perfume ingredient.
 The collection’s central metaphor.

 From Wound to Worth.